Closed Today's Hours: 9:00AM – 7:00PM

 How Long Do Brake Pads Last On Your Truck?

-It’s important to know how often to change brake pads on your truck when you’re driving in Hillsboro.
+It’s important to know how often to change brake pads on your truck when you’re driving.
 On average, the brake lifespan is between 25,000 and 65,000 miles.
 There are a lot of factors that cause variation including how you drive and more.
 Keeping this in mind, here is an overview of the average brake pad life and how your driving is changing it.
 If you have any questions, feel free to contact your local Twin Falls service center!

 How Often to Change Brake Pads?